dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

     * [EditAndContinueLocalSlotMap](#EditAndContinueLocalSlotMap)
     * [EditAndContinueLambdaAndClosureMap](#EditAndContinueLambdaAndClosureMap)

-Debugging metadata tables may be combined with type system metadata into a single schema and stored as one data blob (embedded in a PE file, for example).
-Alternatively debugging metadata can be stored in a separate data blob (.pdb file).
+Debugging metadata tables may be embedded into type system metadata (and part of a PE file), or they may be stored separately in a metadata blob contained in a .pdb file.
 In the latter case additional information is included that connects the debugging metadata to the type system metadata.

-### Standalone debug metadata
+### Standalone debugging metadata

 When debugging metadata is generated to a separate data blob "#Pdb" and "#~" streams shall be present.
 The standalone debugging metadata may also include #Guid, #String and #Blob heaps, which have the same physical layout but are distict from the corresponding streams of the type system metadata.